Awalu-Levison/alx-portfolio/README.md

 ### Features in Progress:
 - **Responsive Design:** The app adjusts seamlessly across desktop and mobile devices.
 - **Social Community:** This is where users will be able to see what others are playing on the platform.
+- **Playlist Management:** Users are able to create and delete playlists.
+Add songs to playlist and playsongs from them.